Sandra Kalniete: Early life and education

 She studied art at the Latvian Academy of Art from 1977 to 1981 and worked as an art historian, publishing a book, Latvian Textile Art, in 1989.

+Early career

-She joined politics in 1988, during Latvia's independence movement, and was a deputy chairwoman and one of the founders of Latvian Popular Front, the main pro-independence political organization.
-Ms. Kalniete has graduated from the Department of Art History and Art Theory at the Art Academy of Latvia (1981), the Institute for International Studies at the University of Leeds (1992), The Graduate Institute of International Studies at the University of Geneva (1995), and has a Master of Arts from the Art Academy of Latvia (1996).
+She entered politics in 1988, during Latvia's independence movement, and was a deputy chairwoman and one of the founders of Popular Front of Latvia, the main pro-independence political organization.
+Kalniete graduated from the Department of Art History and Art Theory at the Art Academy of Latvia (1981), the Institute for International Studies at the University of Leeds (1992), The Graduate Institute of International and Development Studies — now Geneva Graduate Institute — (1995), and has a Master of Arts from the Art Academy of Latvia (1996).
+The Geneva Graduate Institute later dedicated to her a place in its Hall of Inspiring Stories.

 After Latvia declared independence, Kalniete worked in Latvia's Ministry of Foreign Affairs and served as Latvia's ambassador to the UN (from 1993 to 1997), France (from 1997 to 2000) and UNESCO (from 2000 to 2002).

 Political career

 Kalniete became Foreign Minister of Latvia in November 2002 and served in this position until in 2004 when she was appointed the first Latvian Commissioner of the European Union in charge of Agriculture and Fisheries.

-A large part of the Latvian society was shocked after she was not re-nominated as Latvia's EU Commissioner.
-Afterwards, Kalniete stepped aside from politics and refused the low-rank diplomatic positions she was offered.
+She was not re-nominated as Latvia's EU Commissioner.

 At the beginning of 2006, Kalniete joined the New Era Party.
 In October 2006, she was elected to the Latvian parliament.
 She was the 2007 candidate of the New Era Party for the post of Latvian president, before withdrawing in favor of Aivars Endziņš on 24 May 2007.

 Between 2006 and 2007, Kalniete served as member of the Amato Group, a group of high-level European politicians unofficially working on rewriting the Treaty establishing a Constitution for Europe into what became known as the Treaty of Lisbon following its rejection by French and Dutch voters.

 In 2008, Kalniete announced she was leaving the New Era Party.
 She joined the newly founded Civic Union and became the party's leader.

 In the 2009 European Parliament election she was elected as a Member of the European Parliament and reelected in the 2014 European Parliament election in Latvia.
 She put herself forward as a potential candidate to succeed Andris Bērziņš as President of Latvia after his decision to step down in 2015.

+She was reelected as a Member of the European Parliament and in the 2019 European Parliament election in Latvia.

+She was mentioned as a possible candidate for the 2023 Latvian presidential election.

+She was reelected once again as a Member of the European Parliament and in the 2024 European Parliament election in Latvia.